 It was not possible that these number of individuals died out of natural causes that will make Egyptologists, Archaeologists, and historians to say they were killed to join the Pharaoh and serve him in the Afterlife.

 You may also read Inside the mysterious Luxor Museum; a must see pictures

 So were the Asantes doing the same burial rituals?

-The Asante kingdom, which is the modern day Republic of Ghana, a West Africa country.
-In the history of the Asante Kingdom, the Asante people were mighty and powerful in the sense that, there were able to conquer other kingdoms and capture them as slaves.
-The ruler of the Asante Kingdom called (Asantehene) translated as Asante King was like the Egyptians, was the owner of the Asante land and everything in it including the people.
+The Asante kingdom, which is the modern day Republic of Ghana, is a West African country.
+In the history of the Asante Kingdom, the Asante people were mighty and powerful in the sense that, they were able to conquer other kingdoms and captured them as slaves.
+The ruler of the Asante Kingdom called (Asantehene) translated as the King of Asante.
+Like the Egyptians, The Asantehene was the owner of the Asante land and everything in it including the people.

 The Asantes also believed in the Afterlife.
 They believed death is just a mere transition from this physical world to the spiritual world where one gets to join his ancestors.
-In this believe, a serious of rituals were performed to aid in the journey or the transition of the deceased into the afterlife.
+In this believe, series of rituals were performed to aid in the journey or the transition of the deceased king to the afterlife.

-Because of the royalship of the Asante, he was supposed to have slaves who would serve him in the Afterlife.
-To get servants for the dead Asantehene, slaves were killed in thier head were put in the same casket of the Asantehene and buried.
+Because of the royal status of the Asante, he was supposed to have slaves who would serve him in the Afterlife.
+To get servants for the dead Asantehene, slaves were killed and their heads were put in the same casket of the Asantehene and buried.

 The head of the slaves was a symbolic representation that, the King was going to continue to enjoy his royal lifestyle in the afterlife by having slaves to serve and worship him.